d1ffuz0r/d1ffuz0r.com/content/Blog/self-taught.rst

 :tags: education, dev

-I'm don't believe that stars on stackoverflow could help you get a job, they can give you attention of recruiters, not more.
+I don't believe that stars on stackoverflow could help you get a job, they can give you attention of recruiters, not more.
 Same and Github.
 Before a large count of the interviews in soon, now is a good time to refresh knowledge.
 My check list to read&watch&learn for the next 1 - 2 months: